 Teresa Nickell was born and raised in Spokane, WA.
-Following her only role models, life became driven by drugs, a misdirected search for love, and ultimately homelessness and incarceration.
-When her misdemeanors became felonies at 26 years old, she was legally blind and living in a car.
+Following her only role models, life became driven by drugs, and ultimately homelessness and incarceration.
 With limited options, she entered a drug and alcohol treatment center to avoid more jail time.
 Motivated by desperation and fear, she set out on a new way of life.

 Donated copies of “The Girl in My Wallet” are currently in 22 prison libraries and women’s